harryrabin/bun-patchbay/README.md

 This will parse `__PBCookie` on initial page load, and exposes a global function `updateFromPBCookie()` that you can call at any time to parse it again if you have reason to believe it was updated (e.g. in the `.then()` of a fetch that may set cookies).
+For a more "advanced" solution, you could implement cookie-interceptor yourself (it's pretty easy).

 While all of the above should work without a hitch, there are potential "real" fixes in the works.
-You may be interested in [this thread](https://github.com/whatwg/fetch/pull/1346), a proposal for a sensible long-term solution, and also the experimental [CookieChangeEvent](https://developer.mozilla.org/en-US/docs/Web/API/CookieChangeEvent) API which would at allow us to stop depending on cookie-interceptor.
+You may be interested in [this thread](https://github.com/whatwg/fetch/pull/1346), a proposal for a sensible long-term solution, and also the experimental [CookieChangeEvent](https://developer.mozilla.org/en-US/docs/Web/API/CookieChangeEvent) API which would at least allow us to stop depending on cookie-interceptor.

 With that out of the way, here's a reference on our cookie API:

-### setCookie
+### set(key: string, value: string, attributes?: CookieAttributes)

 ...